-In order to meet the investment objectives, a "Strategic Asset Allocation" is established through consideration of the Fund's projected actuarial liabilities, liquidity needs, risk tolerance, and the role that different asset categories and strategies are expected to play in the overall portfolio construction.
-The Strategic Asset Allocation will be reviewed no less than annually and a detailed asset-liability study will be conducted no less than triennially, assuming that benefit design and funding policy is unchanged.
+A "Strategic Asset Allocation" shall be established through consideration of the Fund's projected actuarial liabilities, liquidity needs, risk tolerance, and the role that different asset categories and strategies are expected to play in the overall portfolio construction.
+The Strategic Asset Allocation shall be reviewed no less than annually and a detailed asset-liability study shall be conducted every 3 - 5 years, assuming that benefit design and funding policy is unchanged.
 The current Strategic Asset Allocation, consisting of targets and authorized ranges, is detailed in Table 1.